G-Core/gcore-videoplayer-js/packages/player/docs/api/player.clicktopause.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-`PLUGIN` that adds a behavior of toggling the playback state on click over the container
+A small `PLUGIN` that toggles the playback state on click over the video container

 **Signature:**